honghainguyen777/Learning/Complete_DevOps_Course/notes.md

 - Intellij community: `sudo snap install intellij-idea-community --classic`
 - Sublime Text: `sudo apt update`, then `sudo apt install dirmngr gnupg apt-transport-https ca-certificates software-properties-common`, then `curl -fsSL https://download.sublimetext.com/sublimehq-pub.gpg | sudo apt-key add -`, then `sudo add-apt-repository "deb https://download.sublimetext.com/ apt/stable/"`, finally `sudo apt install sublime-text`

+## Virtual Machine Setup
+### Introduction
+One computer can run multiple OS at the same time parallelly (does job of many computers).
+- VMware brought in tools or created tools which could allow one computer to run multiple operating systems.
+These operating systems are isolated (in isolated environment).
+Each OS takes a partition of the physical resource of the physical machine.
+Each virtual machine needs its own OS.
+- Server Virtualization is the most common virtualization beside virtualization like network, storage ones.

+### Terminologies
+- Host OS - The operating system of the physical machine.
+- Guest OS - The operating system of the virtual machine.
+- VM - Virtual Machine
+- Snapshot - A way of taking backup of the virtual machine.
+- Hypervisor - The tool or the software that let us do or create virtual machine

+#### Types of Hypervisor
+- Type 1 - Bare metal operating or a bare metal hypervisor.
+It runs directly on the physical computer.
+This is only for production and it won't let us use this computer for other purposes.
+Eg. VMware esxi, Xen Hypervisor.
+Type 1 hypervisor can be clustered together so we can distribute our virtual machines on the cluster.
+So if one of the hypervisors goes down, the other can take or run our virtual machines.
+Hyper-V from Microsoft is the type-1 hypervisor.
+- Type 2 - Runs as a software which we can install on any computer for learning and testing purposes.
+Eg. Oracle virtualbox, vmware server.

+### Setup VMs
+Thumb Rule: If you want to automate something, make sure you know how to do it manually

+#### Setup VMs manually
+1. Prerequisites for windows
+- Enable Virtualization in BIOS - the setting can be with different names such as VTx, Secure virtual machine, virtualization based on the hardware
+- Disable other windows virtualization such as Microsoft HyperV, Windows Hypervisor platform, Windows Subsystem for linux, Docker Desktop, Virtual Machine Platform
+- Sometimes the VMs do not get IP address, we may have to: Power off our computer -> Reboot the Router -> Power on our computer

+2. Setup
+- Open Oracle VM VirtualBox
+- Create VM: click `New` -> enter a name -> Type `Linux` for Linux VM or `Ubuntu` for UbuntuVM -> Version `Red Hat (64-bit)` (linux) or `Ubuntu (64-bit)` for Ubuntu -> allocate memory and CPUs (1 CPU for Linux and 2 CPUs for Ubuntu)
+- Install OS: search for an OS (CentOS or Almalinux 9 ([link](https://repo.almalinux.org/almalinux/9/isos/x86_64/) and download `AlmaLinux-9.2-x86_64-boot.iso` file) ISO file or [ubuntu-link](https://releases.ubuntu.com/jammy/)) -> in VirtualBox, select the newly created Linux VM -> Setting -> Storage -> Click on the `Empty` of the `Controller: IDE` -> find the dropdown of the Attributes/Optical Drive -> `Choose a disk file...` -> Select the newly downloaded ISO file -> Check the `Live CD/DVD` -> Go to the `Network` tab -> select `Adapter 2` -> `Enable Network Adapter` -> `Attached to: Bridged Adapter` -> Name of the LAN/Wireless Controller/Adapter -> OK -> `Start` the VM -> start the installation process.
+Note: for `ubuntu`, follow the default option of steps, but make sure to enable `SSH` in one of the step.
+- Make sure to remove the installation ISO file
+- Type `ip addr show` to get the bridge adapter IP address in the Linux terminal
+- In the GitBash of the host machine, type `ssh <linux username>@<bridge adapter IP address>` to add the IP permanently to the list of host and login into the created Linux OS from the host machine (type `exit to exit`).

+3. VM management problem
+- OS installation that we need to go through while installing OS on a VM
+- Time consuming
+- Manual => Human Errors
+- Tough to replicate multi VMs
+- Need to document entire setup

+#### Setup VMs automatically
+##### Vagrant
+- Vagrant is a VM automation tool.
+It manages/automates VMs lifecycle such as creating, making changes and cleaning up.
+- It is not a replacement of any hypervisor like VMware or Oracle VM VirtualBox.
+It is on top of that.
+- No OS installation because Vagrant uses VM Images/Boxes that are available on Vagrant cloud.
+- Base on the VM boxes, we can create as many VMs as we want
+- All VM settings will be in a filed called `Vagrantfile`.
+We can manage all VM settings in the file like RAM, CPU, IP addresses.
+We can also do provisioning (means when the OS is completely booted, we want to execute some commands on it like setting up some servers, web servers, database servers, or anything)
+- Simple commands like `vagrant init <boxname>`, `vagrant up`, `vagrant ssh`, `vagrant halt`, `vagrant destroy`.

+##### Vagrant Architecture
+- Create a vagrant file -> run `vagrant up` -> Vagrant reads the `Vagrantfile` -> if the box is available in our local machine, it will take it, otherwise, it will download the image from Vagrant Cloud -> Contact the Hypervisor (Oracle Virtualbox/VMware working station etc...) and give the information of creating the VM -> the VM will be created.

+##### Step to create VMs with Vagrant
+- Create a folder in the physical computer
+- Create a `Vagrantfile` in the created folder
+- Issue the command `vagrant up`
+- Use `vagrant ssh` to login into the VM
+- Use `vagrant halt` to power off or `vagrant destroy` to delete the VM

+##### Exercise
+- Open `Git Bash` for Windows or Mac OS Terminal
+- Create a folder in an appropriate path: `mkdir /f/Studies/DevOps/<folder name>`
+- Enter the created folder: `cd /f/Studies/DevOps/<folder name>`
+- Create VM folders: `mkdir centos`, `mkdir ubuntu`, etc.
+- Enter a VM folder: `cd centos`
+- Go to [Vagrant Cloud app](https://app.vagrantup.com/boxes/search) to get a box if we don't have.
+Exp. find [Centos](https://app.vagrantup.com/eurolinux-vagrant/boxes/centos-stream-9), copy the name (`eurolinux-vagrant/centos-stream-9`) or [Ubuntu Jammy](https://app.vagrantup.com/ubuntu/boxes/jammy64) for `ubuntu/jammy64`
+- Enter to the VM folder GitBash (here `centos`), type `vagrant init eurolinux-vagrant/centos-stream-9`.
+To view the newly created  `Vagrantfile`, use `vat Vagrantfile`.
+If we realize that we got the wrong box after the file created, we can go to the line `config.vm.box = "eurolinux-vagrant/centos-stream-9"` to change the box name
+- Run `vagrant up`.
+If we get an error like `Error: schannel: next InitializeSecurityContext`, make sure to disable the antivirus, disconnect VPN or if you are in a corporate network, make sure you are using some other internet and try again `vagrant up`
+- We can run `vagrant box list` to see the downloaded boxes. `vagrant status` to check if any VM is running or not in the current folder or `vagrant global-status` for all running VMs.
+If you are using VirtualBox as the Supervisor, you can see the box is running when you open the Oracle VM VirtualBox Manager
+- To login into the VM, we run `vagrant ssh`.
+We can use `sudo -i` to switch to the root user if we need to.
+- use `vagrant halt` to power off the VM or `vagrant reload` to reboot the VM (Vagrant will look through the `Vagrantfile` to see if any changes and apply them.
+If we change the box name, we need to delete the VM using `vagrant destroy`)